zdharma-continuum/zinit/docs/Multiple-prompts.md

  - `load''` – condition that when fulfilled will cause plugin to be loaded,
  - `unload''` – as above, but will unload plugin,
- - note that plugins are loaded with `zplugin load`, not `zplugin light`, to track what plugin does, to be able to unload it,
+ - note that plugins are loaded with <code>zplugin load &#8203;</code>, not `zplugin light`, to track what plugin does, to be able to unload it,
  - conditions are checked every second,
  - you can use conditions like `![[ $PWD == *github* ]]` to change prompt after changing directory to `*github*`,
  - the exclamation mark `![[ ... ]]` causes prompt to be reset after loading or unloading the plugin,